countdigi/finance/index-funds.md

 *Note the S&P 500 and Total US Stock Market are highly correlated and may be used interchangeably in your portfolios as needed.*

-In addition, TDFs (Target Date Fund) typically contain:
+In addition, TDFs (Target Date Fund) typically add:
 - International Bond Market

 Also some may find it convenient to hold a Total World Market which is a Market-cap weighted combination: